whoschek/bzfs/README.md

 *  Path to the log output directory on local host (optional).
 Default:
     $HOME/bzfs-logs.
 The logger that is used by default writes log files there, in addition to the console.
+The current.dir symlink always points to the subdirectory containing the most recent log file.
 The current.log symlink always points to the most recent log file.
 The current.pv symlink always points to the most recent data transfer monitoring log.
+Run `tail --follow=name
-Run 'tail --follow=name --max-unchanged-stats=1' on both symlinks to follow what's currently going on.
-The current.dir symlink always points to the sub directory containing the most recent log file.
+    --max-unchanged-stats=1` on both symlinks to follow what's currently going on.
+Parallel replication generates a separate .pv file per thread.
+To monitor these, run something like `while true;
+    do clear; for f in $(realpath
+    $HOME/bzfs-logs/current/current.pv)*; do tac -s $(printf '\r')
+    $f | tr '\r' '\n' | grep -m1 -v '^$'; done; sleep 1;
+    done`

 <!-- -->